California Spanish Assessment

 Test Administrator Tutorial for General Assessments

 The Test Administrator Tutorial is designed to prepare test administrators to administer the Smarter Balanced Summative Assessments for English language arts/literacy and mathematics, the California Science Test, and the CSA.
-This tutorial is optional and may be used in addition to the LEA's local training.
+This tutorial is optional and may be used in addition to the local educational agency's (LEA's) local training.

 The tutorial is available on the CAASPP Test Administrator Tutorial web page on the CAASPP website, so no logon information is required.
 This public offering does not allow for tracking of course completion.
-LEA CAASPP coordinators can use the Test Administration Tutorial course on the Moodle Training Site if they want to track staff completion of the course.
+LEA CAASPP coordinators can use the Test Administrator Tutorial course on the Moodle Training Site (Moodle) Link to external site if they want to track staff completion of the course.
 Moodle will provide participants with an online Certificate of Completion after a participant answers the Checks for Understanding questions correctly.

-The following resources are available for LEA CAASPP coordinators and site CAASPP coordinators:
+The following resources are available for LEA CAASPP coordinators and CAASPP test site coordinators:

 Accessibility Resources

-Once it has been determined that a student should receive an embedded or non-embedded designated support or accommodation, an LEA CAASPP coordinator or site CAASPP coordinator should assign the student's accessibility resource(s) in TOMS Link to external site at least 48 hours prior to testing.
+Once it has been determined that a student should receive an embedded or non-embedded designated support or accommodation, an LEA CAASPP coordinator or CAASPP test site coordinator should assign the student's accessibility resource(s) in the Test Operations Management System (TOMS) Link to external site at least 48 hours prior to testing.
 More information about accessibility resources can be found on the CAASPP Accessibility Resources web page.

 Estimated Testing Times for the CSA

-Administration of the CSA is estimated to take approximately two hours.
-Note that the CSA is an untimed test and students should be given as much time as they need to complete this assessment.
+Administration of the CSA is estimated to take approximately four to four-and-one-half hours.
+The CSA can be administered in several sessions over multiple days.
+Note that the CSA is an untimed test, and students should be given as much time as they need to complete this assessment.

 Reporting